 - Enclosure Map Project – grant received in 2005 from Local Heritage Initiative

-- Last Market Gardener Project – grant received in 2010 from Heritage Lottery Fund
+- Last Market Gardener Project and publication of Digging for a Living – grant received in 2010 from Heritage Lottery Fund

-- Badsey, Aldington and Wickhamford: a rural community's view of the Great War – grant received in 2015 from Heritage Lottery Fund
+- Badsey, Aldington and Wickhamford: a rural community's view of the Great War and publication of Peace, War & Remembrance: the Great War in Badsey, Aldington & Wickhamford – grant received in 2015 from Heritage Lottery Fund

 The Society has produced several books and DVDs, plus tea-towels.
 For a full description and details of how to order online, click here.